Excalibra/GhostLNK/README.md

 ### Importing Existing Base64 Strings

-If you have a pre-existing base64 encoded PowerShell command (from another tool), you can paste it directly into the **Import -E Argument** field and click **Import**.
-GhostLNK will automatically add the `-E` prefix if it's missing, ensuring the argument is ready for LNK generation.
+If you have a pre‑existing base64 encoded PowerShell command (from another tool), paste it directly into the **Import -E Argument** field and click **Import**.
+GhostLNK will automatically add the `-E` prefix if it's missing.

 ```
 Example: